-The term can also be used for performing other activities while deep in sleep, such as sitting up in bed, opening the refrigerator, preparing food, or even driving while asleep.
-But walking around the house while in deep sleep is one of the most common activities performed.
+The term can also be used for doing other activities while deep in sleep, such as sitting up in bed, opening the refrigerator, preparing food, or even driving while asleep.
+But walking around the house while in deep sleep is one of the most common types of sleepwalking.

-Sleepwalking can be dangerous not only to the person performing the sleepwalking, but to others in the home.
+Sleepwalking can be dangerous not only to the person who is sleepwalking, but to others in the home.
 Because the person is in deep sleep throughout the episode, he or she usually will not have any memory of the activity.

 What causes sleepwalking?

 Sleepwalking is much more common in children than in adults.
 A recent survey found that around 1% of preschool children and 2% of school-aged children sleepwalk at least a few nights each week.